 Jeff was Dad’s brother.
 The children hadn’t seen him since they were very small, and Mum called him their “wicked Uncle” because he always forgot their birthdays.
 Sometimes he sent cards and a ten pound note – but always at completely the wrong time of year.

 “I bet he is awfully wicked,” said Jemima, “because Mum really really doesn’t like him at all.
-I think he went to prison”
+I think he went to prison.”

-“Or perhaps he was a pirate?” said Jeremy hopefully.
+“Or perhaps he was a pirate.” said Jeremy hopefully.

-But when Jemima asked Dad if Uncle Jeff had been to prison, Dad said that No he hadn’t, at least, not as far as he knew.
+But when Jemima asked Dad if Uncle Jeff had been to prison, Dad said that no he hadn’t, at least, not as far as he knew.
 But he didn’t say it like he was surprised she had asked.
 I mean, if somebody asked you if somebody you knew had been to prison, you might at least try to sound a bit surprised.
 But Dad didn’t.

 Uncle Jeff arrived late on Friday night, and in the morning, when Jeremy looked out of the window he saw a red sports car parked in the drive next to Dad’s big blue estate car.
 A taxi came very early to pick up Mum and Dad and take them to the airport.
 Later, Jemima and Jeremy got up and made their own breakfast, but Jeremy didn’t eat his at the kitchen table like he was supposed to.
-Instead, still in his pajamas, he took toast and jam into the living room and switched on the television.
+Instead, still in his pyjamas, he took his toast and jam into the living room and switched on the television.

 “You know that Mum doesn’t let us watch TV on Saturday mornings,” said Jemima. “because they only show rubbish.”